shusheaan/utrp/README.md

 # utrp
-master music and your instrument with this!
+master music and your instrument for free composition and improvisation!
 interactive progression trainer for **ALL** harmonic dynamics, [midi](https://wiki.archlinux.org/title/USB_MIDI_keyboards)
 *"u-tr-p" is pronounced like [euterpe](https://en.wikipedia.org/wiki/Euterpe)*